Tap the text to show or hide reading controls.

 Voyeurs, the whole lot of them.
 Peeping is all they ever do.

-Negative waves came pouring down toward Yujin.
+Negative waves came pouring down over Yujin.

-For wielding a power that defied death, the Constellations rejected him.
+He was a Necromancer, and for wielding a power that defied death, the Constellations rejected him.

 I’m in a foul mood, so do be quiet.
 Constellation.